 SAN has gained significant popularity among these options, enabling small businesses to achieve their performance objectives.
 While SANs were previously associated with larger companies, recent studies indicate that more small businesses are considering their implementation.

 As the costs of SAN architecture decrease and storage requirements increase, organizations of various sizes recognize the value of investing in SAN technology.
-In this article, you will gain insights into everything from what is storage area network definition to the relevant essential aspects you must know.
+In this article, you will gain insights into everything from blog/what-is-storage-area-network-advantages-of-san/">what is storage area network definition to the relevant essential aspects you must know.
 Let’s dip into the segments below and get all the details.

 What is SAN?